Montgomery Civil Rights Attorney Protect Your Rights

 - Voter rights — If you meet the constitutional requirements to vote, the government cannot infringe on your right by making the process too difficult, and individuals or organizations may not attempt to keep you from voting through intimidation or other tactics.
 Your voting rights are protected.

 In many cases, the proper remedy is for the court to issue an injunction, ordering the government to stop the violation.
 In criminal cases, the court can exclude evidence gained through a civil rights violation.
 Additionally, it may be possible to receive monetary compensation for the abuse of rights.

 If you are an employee of a company, you have the right to be free from discrimination and harassment based on your identity as a member of a protected class.
 If you have been denied a promotion, terminated, or otherwise subjected to unfair treatment based on your age (if you are over 40), color, disability, nation of origin, pregnancy, race, religion, sex, or sexual orientation, you may be entitled to injunctive relief and monetary damages.
 Sexual harassment is a form of sex discrimination.

 Remedies for civil rights violations in the workplace can include court orders to correct a discriminatory act or policy and compensating a victim monetarily for the violation.
 Often, civil rights litigation is required to remedy the injustice.

 McGuire & Associates is committed to building on the civil rights legacy of Montgomery by helping vulnerable citizens assert their rights against powerful defendants.
-To schedule a free consultation, call us at 334-651-8891 or contact our Montgomery office online.
+To schedule a consultation, call us at 334-651-8891 or contact our Montgomery office online.
 Our office is located at 31 Clayton Street, convenient to I-85 and I-65.